 Earthwork Harvest Gathering is an inspirational, annual gathering of creative people celebrating social, environmental, civic and spirit driven justice.
-As part of an incredible line up of musical, collectivity and collaboration, Rachel will participate in the following offerings :
+As part of an incredible line up of musical, collectivity and collaboration, Rachel made the following offerings:

-Panel Discussion in Colonialism and Cultural Apropriaton—Friday @ 4:00, Cedar Stage
+Panel Discussion on Colonialism and Cultural Appropriation—Friday @ 4:00, Cedar Stage

-Panel discussion on Water Rights and protection—Sunday @ 10:00 am with Holly T. Bird, Deb Hansen, Rachel Marco-Havens, Chris Good
+Panel Discussion on Water Rights and Protection—Sunday @ 10:00 am with Holly T. Bird, Deb Hansen, Rachel Marco-Havens, Chris Good

-Facilitating workshop: Cutting the Cords Of Old and Tying New Cords Of Connection—Sunday @ Noon in the Women’s Tent facilitated by Rachel Marco-Havens
+Workshop/Circle Facilitation — Cutting the Cords Of Old and Tying New Cords Of Connection—Sunday @ Noon in the Women’s Tent facilitated by Rachel Marco-Havens